blacklightpy/vaultofknowledge/Z2-Rough Notes 2/General/Window Managers.md

 | Plank Dock (app)                | ![[Plank Dock (app).png]]                |
 | Pantheon Dock                   | ![[Pantheon Dock.png]]                   |

 I tried to display vertical screenshots using a table, but the site generator has some issues with converting the tables.
-So they're linked in another page [[Screenshots of docks placed vertically 1|here]]
+So they're linked in another page [[Screenshots of docks placed vertically|here]]

 ### Bar (/ Panel / Status bar)
 They are conventionally placed at the top.
 Some window managers include a bar with them.